-There are several extractive resources located in the Gippsland area and projects that require an ongoing freight transport solution.
+There are several extractive resources located in the Gippsland area and projects such as the Waste to Energy project that require an ongoing freight transport solution.

-In June 2017, the Victorian Government announced the Regional Rail Revival package, \$530 million of which is allocated to the Gippsland Region.
+In June 2017 the Victorian Government announced the Regional Rail Revival package, \$530 million of which is allocated to the Gippsland Region.